top of page

 The Met is responsible for maintaining the peace and is accountable in law for the exercise of policing powers, and to the Mayor’s Office for Policing and Crime (MOPAC) for the delivery of efficient and effective policing, management of resources and expenditure.
 At all times the Commissioner and his officers remain operationally independent, in the service of the public.

-Our structure
+Our Strategy

 • Frontline Policing leads local policing and specialist investigation across London, responsible for the public facing aspects of ‘more trust and less crime’.
-Leads the delivery of precise community crime-fighting and London’s strongest ever neighbourhood policing.
+Leads the delivery of precise community crime- fighting and London’s strongest ever neighbourhood policing.

 • Met Operations and Performance leads the delivery of services that enhance operational effectiveness across the whole Met, using data and intelligence from across the organisation to drive improved outcomes.
 Leads the pan-Met specialist operational capabilities required to support effective policing across London.
-This portfolio includes Forensic Services.

 • Trust and Legitimacy leads on the cultural portfolio; diversity and Inclusion; approach to community engagement.

-• Professionalism leads the Met on tackling misconduct and corruption within the organisation and setting, embedding and enforcing professional standards.
+• Professionalism and Culture leads the Met on tackling misconduct and corruption within the organisation and setting, embedding and enforcing professional standards.
 Holds the organisation to account for creating and maintaining a culture based on Met values, standards and behaviours.

 • Specialist Operations continues to deliver counter terrorism and protective services (both in London and nationally).